Is Your Magnolia Basement Wet? Cracks in Your Concrete? Foundation Problem?

 Homeowners sometimes assume their problem is either not fixable, or it will cost a small fortune to fix, but that isn’t necessarily true.

 A complicated foundation repair job will need an experienced contractor, in charge of a solid crew and using the right equipment in order to get the job done.

 Working under a house, raising it up and making it level without disturbing the structural integrity of a house is not for an inexperienced contractor.

 Magnolia Basement Waterproofing Service

-If you are seeing water in your basement after a hard rain, we can come up with an affordable solution to stop it from happening.
+If you are seeing water in your basement after a hard rain, a specialist can come up with an affordable solution to stop it from happening.
 No one needs a wet basement.

 In order to get your home watertight, they may do some work inside your basement, or they might focus our attention just on the soil and landscaping around your home, or it might be necessary to work on a combination of the two.

 Sometimes, just a slight re-grading of the lot, putting on gutters or installing an outside drain can remedy the problem without needing to work on the actual basement walls at all.

 Magnolia Slab Lifting Service

 If you see that a section of your concrete sidewalk, driveway, or garage floor has sunk a bit, they can usually bring it back up to where it is supposed to be.
 This process is often called either slab jacking or mudjacking.